Radar View#

 Changing the Radar Symbols#

-Any map symbol used by mwp can be changed by the user; in the image above, the INAV radar node symbol has been changed from the default stylised INAV multirotor to a smaller version of the mission replay "paper plane" symbol as described in creating your own icon.
+Many map symbols used by mwp can be changed by the user; in the image above, the INAV radar node symbol has been changed from the default stylised INAV multirotor to a smaller version of the mission replay "paper plane" symbol as described in creating your own icon.

 Protocol documentation#